When AI Dubbing Meets Video: Automated Engineering Practices for Achieving Audio-Visual Synchronization

 A better strategy is "absorption."

-After processing a subtitle clip, we look ahead at the gap that follows it.
-If this gap is very short (below our set threshold of 50ms), we "absorb" this tiny gap, treating it as part of the current subtitle clip.
+After processing a subtitle segment, we look ahead at the gap following it.
+If this gap is short (below our 50ms threshold), we "absorb" this tiny gap, treating it as part of the current subtitle segment.

 - Subtitle A: